 When’s the last time you sat down to dinner and were presented with an array of fussy tiny forks?
 We’ve all accepted that the formal table isn’t worth the trouble.
 But that doesn’t mean you can just put a knife and plate down whenever when it’s time to serve supper.

-“Proper table mise en place sets the tone for a dining experience,” says Kasia Krupinska, general manager and wine director for Brooklyn’s beloved Llama Inn.
+“Proper table mise en place sets the tone for a dining experience,” says Kasia Krupinska, general manager and wine director at Llama San, the sister restaurant to Brooklyn’s beloved Llama Inn.
 “It’s really not about if the guests care where utensils or plates are staged, but rather the feeling of ease when you sit down.
 Everything is ready and set for you to enjoy the evening; and for a moment you can forget about everything that may worry or stress you before you arrived.”

 So how do you make life for your dinner guests that relaxing?
 We asked a pair of restaurant pros how they set the table for optimal hospitality and why and when you should steal their tricks for dining at home.